 There are a few different types of instruction, scaffolding, and assessment in Actively Learn:

-And AFTER students answer a question, they can monitor their thinking by comparing their responses with those of their peers.
-This way, they're incentivized to submit their best answer, they can learn from others' perspectives, and even think about how they might have improved their answer.
-All without you having graded yet!
+After students answer a question, they comparing their responses with their peers.
+They can learn from others' perspectives, and think about how they might have improved their answer.

 Check out this blog post on "How to Ask Great Questions in Actively Learn"